 If you are holding a concert or having keynote speakers who are prominent in their respective space, offering backstage passes for a face-to-face meet-ups in small groups would potentially sell like hotcakes.

 If you are organizing an event where consultancy is of value to your attendees, having 1-2-1 consultancy sessions might interest both attendees and exhibitors alike.

 Event space is a precious commodity.
 Instead of selling pure booth, potential exhibitors who can’t afford a physical booth might be open to booking rooms for private meetings, based on selected session timings.
-Having a standard event ticket can also come as a pre-requisite, so that you can ensure revenue stream from both selling an event ticket and a participant meeting room.
+Having a standard event ticket can also come as a pre-requisite so that you can ensure a revenue stream from both selling an event ticket and a participant meeting room.

 5) VIP Tables